CBP Officer

 A few years back, I had a bad accident.
 Doctors placed metal plates in leg and arm.
 Is there any need of medical certificate for this?
 I walk properly and I am living normally.
 However, is there any need of medical certificate?

-Asked by Rozi almost 9 years ago
+Asked by Rozi over 9 years ago

 No, no need for a medical certificate.
 If you are seeking medical treatment in the United States, then you may need to present insurance information or bank statements showing you can pay for the treatments.